VET FEE-HELP Opt-In FAQs

 The department will contact you to assist you with resolving your technical issue.

 How long do I have to opt-in?

-Your application to access VET FEE-HELP must be completed within 10 working days of receiving your passkey and by 31 March 2017.
+Your application to access VET FEE-HELP must be completed by 31 March 2017.
 Please ensure you allow enough time to gain your passkey prior to this date if you have not received one already.

 What happens if I don’t opt-in?

-If you fail to secure your VET FEE-HELP funding for 2017 before 31 March 2017, you may be liable to pay the total cost of your course upfront.
+If you fail to secure your VET FEE-HELP funding for 2017 before 31 March 2017, you may be liable to pay the remaining cost of your course.

 Further advice is provided on the Department of Education’s website.